 A trespasser is someone who enters the premises without the owner or occupier’s knowledge or permission.
 Trespassers are owed a limited duty of care.

 Property owners and occupiers are not allowed to cause intentional harm to a trespasser.
-There is no duty regarding the condition of the premises or an obligation to warn trespassers of potential hazards.
+There is no duty respecting the condition of the premises or an obligation to warn trespassers of potential hazards.

 What Should I Do If I Am Injured on Someone Else’s Property?

-1. Seek medical attention.
+- Seek medical attention.
 You or someone in the vicinity should call 911 if you are seriously injured (i.e., you have broken a bone, it hurts to move, you lose consciousness, etc.).
-If your injuries do not appear serious (i.e., you feel steady on your feet, you don’t feel disoriented, etc.), stay on the premises and move on to the next steps.
+If your injuries do not appear to be serious (i.e., you feel steady on your feet, you don’t feel disoriented, etc.), it is in your best interest to stay on the premises and move on to the next steps.

-5. Report the incident.
-An incident that results in injury on someone else’s property should be reported promptly to the owner and/or occupier response for the premises.
-Report the injury in writing to ensure a record of the event.
+- Report the incident.
+An incident that results in injury on someone else’s property should be reported promptly to the owner and/or occupier responsible for the premises.
+It is best to report the injury in writing so there is a record of the event.

 Finally, you should speak to a premises liability attorney as soon as possible.
-The Flood Law Firm can start on your case right away to prove that the negligence of the property owner or an occupier caused your injuries and that you deserve compensation for your losses.
+The Flood Law Firm will get started on your case right away to prove that the negligence of the property owner or an occupier caused your injuries and that you are entitled to compensation for your losses.

 How Do I Prove Liability in a Premises Liability Claim?

 Photos, witness statements, and video evidence can all help to establish the existence of a dangerous condition.
-You may need a lawyer to prove whether or not the property owner or occupier failed to act.
+Whether or not the property owner or occupier failed to act, however, can be more difficult to prove.

 In addition to inspecting the premises for hazards and defects, a Connecticut premises liability attorney can examine cleaning and maintenance records, property inspection reports, and other documentation.
 The property owner or occupier cannot argue that a dangerous condition was “hidden” if the hazard was previously documented.